vishrutkohli/mailman3/src/mailman/docs/START.rst

 ============

 This is a beta release.
-The developers believe it has sufficient functionality to provide full services to a mailing list, but it is not ready for production yet.
-Interfaces and administration may differ substantially from the alpha series, but changes should be incremental going forward from beta 1.
-Changes from the alpha series will be described in notes to the main text.
+The developers believe it has sufficient functionality to provide full mailing list services, but it is not yet ready for production use.

 The Mailman 3 beta releases are being provided to give developers and other interested people an early look at the next major version, and site